Permafrost/Tundra/README.md

 File system services for working with files:

+* #### tundra.file:copy

+    Copies the content of the source file to the target file.

+    * Inputs:
+      * `$file.source` is the name of the file to be copied from, specified as either a relative or absolute file path or file: [URI].
+      * `$file.target` is the name of the file to be copied to, specified as either a relative or absolute file path or file: [URI].
+If the target file already exists, it will be overwritten or appended to, depending on the `$mode` selected, with the source file content.
+      * `$mode` is an optional choice of 'write' or 'append', which determines whether the target file will be overwritten or appended to respectively.
+        Defaults to 'append', since this is the safer option.

 * #### tundra.file:create

     Atomically creates a new empty file if a file with this name does not